prometeus-labs/prometeus-1/README.md

 ### DataValidator

-To act as Validator role init new Validator account first just after bringing up dev node and endpoints
+To act as Validator role init new Validator account first just after bringing up dev node and endpoints.
+You are able to create many Validators as you like by call API method:

 ```
 curl http://127.0.0.1:8000/create_account/?type=validator